 Seem frustrating?
 It’s also valuable, and that quick analysis mode helps INTPs succeed in life.
 If you want to impress them, however, don’t just show up with a debate — show up with results that prove your idea works.
 Then your argument becomes a data point, and you and the INTP can move on to the next big discussion.

 Of all the Myers-Briggs personalities, the INFJ is the type most likely to be an empath, in the purely psychological sense of that word.
 (Of course, other types can be empaths too.)
 For INFJs, it’s about seeing into your soul, reading your thoughts and feelings as if you were an open book.

 This isn’t actually a psychic ability, of course, as it has more to do with noticing subtle cues you didn’t even know you were giving off.
-The INFJ will pick up on your tone of voice, body language, and the words you’re not saying.
-They easily see behind the mask everyone wears in public.
+The INFJ will pick up on your tone of voice, body language — and especially the words you’re not saying.
+They easily see behind the mask that all of us are guilty of wearing in public.
 They know when someone’s hiding something, and when “everything’s fine” is anything but.
-It’s a powerful ability, and if you don’t believe us, here’s a test: try lying to an INFJ.
+It’s a powerful ability, and if you don’t believe us, here’s a test: Try lying to an INFJ.
 We dare you.

 Luckily for the world, INFJs are also deeply compassionate people, and they tend to use this power for good.
-Although they notice almost everything about you, they keep it to themselves.
+Although they notice almost everything about you, they’ll probably keep it to themselves, unless poked, prodded, or all-around cajoled for more info.
 Basically, they’re a walking catalogue on human psychology.
 No wonder they relate to others so well (when they choose to do so).
 No wonder they’re world-changers and game-shakers.